Canon 200D vs D30

 The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
 A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

-With 24MP, the 200D offers a higher resolution than the Canon D30 (3.1MP), but the 200D has smaller individual pixels (pixel pitch of 3.72μm versus 10.29μm for the Canon D30).
-However, the 200D is a somewhat more recent model (by 17 years and 1 month) than the Canon D30, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+With 24MP, the 200D offers a higher resolution than the D30 (3.1MP), but the 200D has smaller individual pixels (pixel pitch of 3.72μm versus 10.29μm for the D30).
+However, the 200D is a much more recent model (by 17 years and 1 month) than the D30, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 The Canon EOS 200D has a native sensitivity range from ISO 100 to ISO 25600, which can be extended to ISO 100-51200.
 The corresponding ISO settings for the Canon EOS-D30 are ISO 100 to ISO 1600 (no boost).